One offering of the course is currently available with limited places.

 - First installment due any time before the first session of the course.

 - Second installment due any time before the fifth session of the course (half way through).

 One full single payment is also an option.

 I kindly request that you only sign up for this course if you are sure that it is right for you, and that you have the necessary time and space to participate fully.
 This policy is in place to care for the time, effort, and energy it takes me to formulate and deliver this course with a deliberately small number of people, as well as due to the fact that otherwise the place could have been offered to someone else.

-Due to this request, a 50% refund of installment payments (not deposit) is possible only before 4 weeks prior to the course start (29th August for September start; 12th December for January start).
+Due to this request, a 50% refund of installment payments (not deposit) is possible only before 3 weeks prior to the course start (13th March for upcoming run).

 As stated, deposits are non-refundable.

 If the course does not go ahead due to the enrolment quota not being met, participants will be fully refunded including deposit.

 Tuiscint na Talún T&C and Mission Statement: http://18.104.22.168/terms-conditions/